idrissbado/Html_Project/README.md

-# README: Portfolio Web Page
+# Portfolio Web Page - README

-## What You're Aiming For
+## Overview

-Welcome to your second checkpoint, and congratulations on making it this far!
-It’s time to put into practice what you’ve learned.
-For this checkpoint, you’ll be creating your own portfolio web page using HTML.
+This is the portfolio web page I’ve created as part of the second checkpoint.
+The goal was to practice the concepts we've learned, and I have used the following HTML elements and techniques:

-At this checkpoint, you will focus on recreating a simple portfolio structure with the following objectives:
+- Semantic tags

-- Use **semantic tags** to structure your web page properly.
+- Video/Audio embedding
-- Add **video** or **audio** to your web page to make it interactive.
+- Local links, lists, and tables
-- Use **local links**, **lists**, or **tables** to organize information.
+- HTML forms

-- Implement **HTML forms** to allow user interaction.
+The web page is structured to be simple, clean, and easy to navigate while showcasing my personal information and projects.
+I have made sure to use **semantic HTML tags** to enhance accessibility and SEO.

-Here is a basic guideline to help you get started (remember, you should be creative and personalize your page):
+The web page file is named `idriss.html`.

 ---

-## Instructions
+## Features and Structure

-### 1. Create the Navbar
+### 1. Navbar
-Create a navigation bar at the top of your page with the following links:
+The navigation bar is located at the top of the page and includes the following links:

 - **Home**
 - **About**